Custom Home and Remodeling Blog

 How Much Will Your Custom Home Cost To Build?

-Posted by Alexa Lerner on Jul 21, 2021 12:12:10 PM
+Posted by Alexa Lerner on Nov 20, 2024 5:10:00 PM

-Custom Home Building Costs In Bethesda, Chevy Chase, Potomac, and Northwest Washington, DC
+Custom Home Building Costs In Finer Neighborhoods Close To Washington, D.C.

-It is important to understand the difference between a truly custom home and other new homes that may be available on the market.
+First, it is important to understand the difference between a truly custom home and other new homes that may be available on the market.
 Here's a brief explanation of the different types of new home construction.

 Custom Home

 A custom home is crafted from a personalized set of plans so that the finished product is one-of-a-kind.
-The location, style and features of the home are determined by a client's specifications and budget.
+The location, style, and features of the home are determined by a client's specifications and budget.
 Some custom homes are very large, but others are small to medium size.
 The goal of a custom homebuilder should be to create a home that truly fits each client's taste and lifestyle.
 Since designing and building a new custom home is a lengthy, involved, and expensive process, there should be a true partnership between a client and homebuilder.

 Click here to read tips about choosing the right homebuilder for you.

-As each custom home is unique, initial cost estimating is an art as well as a science.
+Each custom home is unique, so initial cost estimating is an art as well as a science.
 Understanding the client's objectives and budget from the early stages of planning is crucial for the homebuilder to deliver an experience and product that meets - and hopefully exceeds - expectations.
 Therefore, the first step in determining the cost of a custom home is for the homebuilder to meet face-to-face with a prospective client and have an in-depth conversation.
 Some basic topics that should be covered in this discovery meeting include:

-• Do you already own a lot or will you need assistance in finding one?
+• Do you already own a lot, or will you need assistance in finding one?

 • What are your goals for your custom home in terms of functionality, style, and aesthetics?